Want to know more about Polish Food and Cuisine? Here are 21 Traditional dishes from Poland that you should try while visiting!

 A type of pasta often served with regular or soured cabbage, sausage/meat and mushrooms.

-The history of this ancient dish dates back to the Polish-Lithuanian Commonwealth in the mid-16th century.
+The history of this traditional food from Poland dates back to the Polish-Lithuanian Commonwealth in the mid-16th century.

 A traditional Polish soup made of Duck blood and poultry broth.